gautamdev17/energy-monitor-ML/README.md

 -  Power and energy calculation using EmonLib
 -  Electricity bill prediction using a trained ML model
 -  Plans for app/web interface integration
 -  ESP32-based data transmission and control
--  Drafted for submission to *Electronics For You (EFY)* magazine

 ---